Human Resource Development

 Initiative to Expand Rotation

-Epson places importance on rotation which expands the range of the abilities, experience and knowledge of individuals.
-One aim of rotation is for each employee to autonomously form their career and continue to grow and to improve their ability to respond to changes in the internal and external environment.
+Epson places importance on job rotations that expand the range of the abilities, experience and knowledge of individuals.
+One aim of rotation is for each employee to shape their career and continue to grow and improve their ability to respond to change.
 The other aim is to contribute to the effective and efficient operation of the value chain.
-Nevertheless, rotation did not proceed as we expected in the past.
-Therefore, we have eliminated the need for confirmation by a superior when using the internal recruitment or job challenge systems, incorporated rotation into the requirements for promotion, replaced the human resources in the former workplaces of employees entering rotation, added a rotation item to the management by objectives of managers and reflected that in assessments.
-In addition to these efforts, we have been promoting the systemization of education when employees transfer to a different post.
+However, people were not rotating to new jobs as much as expected in the past.
+So, to encourage people to seek new opportunities in-house, we eliminated the need for approval by a superior when using the internal recruitment or job challenge systems.
+We also incorporated rotation as a requirement for promotion, filled vacancies left by personnel who transferred to a new job, and added rotation to managers' performance appraisal.
+We are also reinforcing our reskilling program to support rotation.
+Going forward, we will promote rotation while giving consideration to workplaces and support for persons transferred.

 Rotation Rate